Lamination 101: Office Max vs. Production Pros & Why Texture Changes Everything

 2. The Finish: Gloss, Matte, and Satin

 This is where we separate the amateurs from the pros.
-If you want your project to stand out (and help our SEO for textured laminates), you need to consider texture.
+If you want your project to stand out, you need to consider textured laminates .
+A textured lamination poster physically changes the surface of your print, offering unique lamination finishes that elevate your brand.

 The Added Benefits of Textured Laminates: